Skeeter Davis: Relationships and marriages

-In 1956, Davis met Kenneth DePew, a railroad worker and acquaintance of Georgia.
+In 1956, Davis met Kenneth DePew, a railroad worker and acquaintance of Georgia's.
 The two began dating and married shortly after, though Davis would later state that he had married her for her income: "He saw the nice new furniture my money had bought the Davises; he saw the Oldsmobile and knew I had money in the bank.
 I could be a short cut to easy street."
 According to Davis, their marriage was not consummated until eight days into their honeymoon.
 The couple divorced in late 1959.

 In 1960, she married WSM disc jockey Ralph Emery in Franklin, Kentucky.
-Their marriage was tumultuous, with Davis recalling that Emery was jealous and controlling of her, refusing to let her work more than several days per month, obsessively calling her while she was on tour, and recurrently accusing her of infidelity: "Ralph accused me of being with everybody from guitar players to agents to producers to my hairdresser and believe it or not, to my brother and sister.
+Their marriage was tumultuous, with Davis recalling that Emery was jealous and controlling of her, refusing to let her work more than a few days per month, obsessively calling her while she was on tour and recurrently accusing her of infidelity: "Ralph accused me of being with everybody from guitar players to agents to producers to my hairdresser and believe it or not, to my brother and sister.
 Male or female, it made no difference."
 The couple resided in Ridgetop, Tennessee, for a time, before Emery had a home built for them in the Brentwood area.
 In 1964, after four years of marriage, Davis divorced Emery after finding he had been unfaithful to her and conceived a child with another woman.

 Davis later married NRBQ bassist Joey Spampinato in 1987.
 The couple divorced in 1996.